TERMS OF SERVICE

 All of the following Persons are prohibited from using the Services: (i) Persons who appear on the U.S. Department of the Treasury, Office of Foreign Assets Control (OFAC), Specially Designated Nationals List (SDN); (ii) Persons who are less than 18 years of age; (iii) Persons, or their Affiliates who have been previously terminated for cause by Company or any of its Affiliates; and (iv) Persons who are not both domiciled and resident in the United States.

 Company is not party to the Merchant Relationship with Customer that necessitates the Transaction and Company shall have no obligations thereunder or in respect thereof.
-Merchant shall indemnify and hold harmless Company, Processor, Bank and their respective shareholders, directors, officers and employees harmless from any and all claims, losses or other liabilities arising from or in relation to the Merchant Relationship or any Product, including any and all costs associated with the legal defense related to such claims.
-Each Transaction processed hereunder shall be a payment by Customer to Merchant that is received by Company, its Acquirer and Bank as agent on behalf of Merchant.
-Merchant hereby appoints Company, Acquirer and Bank as its agent for the purposes of receiving payment by Transactions on behalf of the Merchant from its Customers.
+Merchant shall indemnify and hold harmless Company, Processor, Acquirer and their respective shareholders, directors, officers and employees harmless from any and all claims, losses or other liabilities arising from or in relation to the Merchant Relationship or any Product, including any and all costs associated with the legal defense related to such claims.
+Each Transaction processed hereunder shall be a payment by Customer to Merchant that is processed by Company and Processor and received by its Acquirer .
+Merchant hereby appoints Company and Acquirer as its agent for the purposes of processing and receiving payment by Transactions on behalf of the Merchant from its Customers.
 Company shall have the right, but not the obligation, to issue Receipts to Customers of all Transaction funds received from them.

 7. Company Regulatory Status